ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 {{site.data.keyword.filestorage_vpc_short}} service requires IAM permissions for role-based access control.
 For example, to create a file share, you need to have at least editor permissions.
 For more information, see the [required permissions](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls) for file shares.
 {: requirement}

+## Differences in handling normal file shares and accessor shares
+{: #file-storage-manage-shares-comparison}

+[New]{: tag-new}

+The following sections contain instructions to modify and update various properties of file shares and mount targets.
+Due to the nature of the accessor shares, some properties (for example, file share profile, access control mode or allowed transit encryption modes) cannot be changed.
+Those properties are inherited from the origin share.
+For the accessor share properties that can be modified, the steps are the same as for updating a normal share.

-## Managing file shares and mount targets in the UI
+## Managing file shares, accessor share bindings, and mount targets in the UI
 {: #file-storage-manage-ui}
 {: ui}